De-Alchmst/ptts/doc/syntax.md

 Multiple instructions can be called from one line by seperating them with ';'.
 Some instructions take arguments in curly brackets.

+Text can be outputed as text, viewed in a TUI, or exported to a pdf.
+You can also export to LaTeX, but it's not very readable.

 ptts can operate in three modes: 'plaintext', 'terminal' and 'pdf'.
 In 'plaintext' mode, any text formatting relying on escape sequences is ignored.